Should I Become a Court Officer?

 Many state and federal courts require court officers and bailiffs to carry a sidearm, necessitating the acquisition of a gun license or permit.
 Applicants to a court officer position typically must undergo background checks and drug testing.
 Knowledge of legal terminology or experience in a courtroom is often recommended.
 States may have special requirements, such as ability to pass a physical examination, or completion of a training academy.
 Some states require bailiffs to be of a minimum age, usually 21.

-- Practice and maintain job skills.
+It is important to practice and maintain job skills.
 After entering the field, a court officer needs to maintain the skills necessary to perform the job.
 Continued training and education may include disturbance response, defensive techniques, forced prisoner maneuvers or basic administrative skills.
 Staying abreast of legal knowledge and correctional abilities helps a court officer to provide a safe and efficient environment.

 Step 4: Keep Credentials Current